oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCapture.md

 Finally we have changes the namespace from kube-system to logging, this is really just for convenience as this is an optional lab module, and we didn't want to complicate following modules with text along the lines of "If you've done the logging module you'll see xxxx in kube-system, but if you haven't you'll see yyyy" Also it's generally good practice to separate things by their function.

 Let's create the daemonset
-- In the cloud shell terminal type :
+- In the OCI Cloud Shell terminal type :
   - `kubectl apply -f fluentd-daemonset-elasticsearch-rbac.yaml `

 ```